ju2ez/building_neural_nets_from_scratch/Readme.md

 # Building neural-nets from scratch

-This repository contains different neural networks that I'm trying to build from scratch in differnt programming languages
+This repository contains different neural networks that are build from scratch in differnt programming languages